 The Google Lunar X Prize is to develop low-cost space exploration robots.
 To win the prize the first privately funded team to place a spacecraft on the moon surface, travel 500 meters on the surface and send back videos and photos from the moon.

 Team Indus already developed the exploration robot and they got a reward of one million USD for testing their landing system.
-They are all set for landing the rover in Mare Imbrium, a vast lava plain in the moon.
+They are all set for landing the rover in Mare Imbrium, a vast lava plain on the moon.

 5.Rolls Royce India

-Rolls Royce is leading name in aircrafts engines and aerospace manufacturers.
+Rolls Royce is a leading name in aircrafts engines and aerospace manufacturers.
 The company was started as a car manufactures in 1904.
 During the First World War, Rolls Royce designed its first aero engine ‘The Eagle’.

-Rolls Royce India has engineering centers Bangalore and Pune in India.
+Rolls Royce India has engineering centers in Bangalore and Pune in India.
 Rolls Royce has a joint venture with HAL they manufacture engine components.
-The joint venture made the Rolls Royce one of the top aerospace companies in India which manufacture components like compressor shrouds and cones for our gas turbines.
+The joint venture made Rolls Royce one of the top aerospace companies in India which manufacture components like compressor shrouds and cones for our gas turbines.